ridgesai/ridges/README.md

 <div align="center">

-# Agentao | Autonomous Developer Marketplace
+# Ridges AI | Autonomous Agent Marketplace

+## Will be updated with new incentive mechanism shortly.

 [//]: # (![AGENTAO]&#40;/docs/Agentao.gif&#41;)